-A credible source has revealed that T&T's latest recruit Bolton Wanderers left wing back Jlloyd Samuel was played out of the game from his newly found team T&T as the Soca Warriors come up against Costa Rica and Mexico respectively in its final two matches of the 2010 World Cup Qualifiers.
+A credible source has revealed that T&T's latest recruit Bolton Wanderers left wing back Jlloyd Samuel was played out of the game by his newly found team T&T as the Soca Warriors came up against Costa Rica and Mexico respectively in its final two matches of the 2010 World Cup qualifiers.

-T&T is officially eliminated from the 2010 World Cup and both games are irrelevant to some extent for Latapy's team.
-Though it's a perfect scenario for the younger players coming up to gain as much experience at senior level as possible and also a chance to claim a place on the team for the future.
+T&T are officially eliminated from the 2010 World Cup and both games are somewhat irrelevant for Latapy's team.
+Though it's a perfect scenario for the younger players coming up to gain as much experience at senior level as possible and also a chance to claim their place on the team for the future.

-For Samuel to have made such a flight he would have had to call Doc Brown, one of the stars from the hit movie "Back to the Future" and ask him to loan him his time machine to fly back some 10-hours in order to catch the early morning flight.
+For Samuel to have made such a flight he would have had to call Doc Brown, one of the stars from the hit movie "Back to the Future" and asked to lend him his time machine to fly back some 10-hours in order to catch the early morning flight.

-It didn't end there the source revealed.
+It didn't end there the source also revealed.
 Samuel then got a Black Berry (BB) message on Sunday from the TTFF manager David Muhammad, asking where he was.
-I guess TSTT phone service was down and BB messaging was the next best option.
+I guess TSTT phone service were down and BB messaging was the next best option.

 When the manager realized his folly, he then told Samuel that he was on the next flight out which was Monday morning.

-The player went to his usual training that morning with his club and unfortunately injured his groin.
+To make matter worst, Samuel was hit with another problem when the player went to his usual training that morning with his Club and unfortunately injured his groin.
 Then the TTFF manager sent him another BB message stating that he was booked to travel on Tuesday.

-Samuel sadly broke the news to Muhammad in the same fashion (via BB) that he got injured in training and will not be able to run out for T&T. His mother, being irate at the TTFF's treatment of her son then launched a complaint to the Technical Director Mr Lincoln Phillips.
+Samuel sadly broke the news to Muhammad in the same fashion (via BB) that he got injured in training and will not be able to make the trip.
+His mother, being irate at the TTFF's treatment of her son then launched a complaint to the Technical Director Mr Lincoln Phillips.